CLR 1 to 8: History

 Locomotive Nos.
 5 to 8 were supplied by the makers complete with skirting over wheels, cowcatcher, bell, and headlamp at the bunker end, typical of a "tramway - type" locomotive for use on open (unfenced) track.
 These locomotives were fitted with condensing gear and each cab was fitted with duplicate driving controls.
-In due course all eight locomotives were re-boilered, increasing their working weight from 25 to 27 LT.
+Over time all eight locomotives were re-boilered, increasing their working weight from 25 to 27 LT.